WISDOM 2025

 Submission Guidelines

-All submissions will receive at least three reviews.
+Selected full papers will receive a slot for an oral presentation.
 We strongly encourage authors to share code, data, and artifacts alongside their papers.

 In conjunction with: